Your BC Services Card (or CareCard) lets you access the BC Medical Services Plan (MSP) for any medical service in BC.

 The BC Services Card is free.

-If you decide to get a dual BC Services Card, which combines your driver's licence and BC Service Card, it's $35.
+If you decide to get a dual BC Services Card, which combines your driver's licence and BC Service Card the cost is:

 Watch and learn about the BC Services Card: